 Eukaryotic parasites can also utilize antigenic variation strategies to evade the host immune system.
 The malaria parasite, Plasmodium falciparum, is able to vary one of its surface proteins, PfEMP1, so that infected cells are not recognized by the host immune system.
 Trypanosoma brucei, which causes African sleeping sickness, can change its variant surface glycoprotein (VSG) through a combination of differential expression and recombination of silent genes into an expressed locus.

 Recently, next generation sequencing (NGS) has been applied to help understand the dynamics of antigenic variation in Trypanosoma brucei.
-During infection in mice, blood samples were taken and expressed vsg RNA was specifically amplified using primers specific for the conserved 5’ and 3’ sequences.
+During infection in mice, NGS library preparation was carried out by taking blood samples and amplifying expressed vsg RNA using primers specific for the conserved 5’ and 3’ sequences.
 NGS analysis revealed that multiple different vsg alleles were expressed at any given time in the population, however, allelic frequency decreased at specific time points, evidently as antibodies were produced to target this new clonal population.